tsering10/Open-Food-Fact-project5/readme.md

 # Project 5 OpenFoodFacts

 The goal of this project is to query the OpenFoodFacts API in order to populate a local SQL database (MySQL).
 A web interface is provided to search for products and better products are recommended.
-Users can save their recommended or substitute product in the database for later use.
+Users can save their recommended  product in the database.

 ## Installation